section-engineering-education/engineering-education/content/articles/isp-management-system/index.md

 - ``app.listen()`` listens to the connections on the specified port and executes the callback function we pass.

-- Create a connection to the database. use the ``mongoose.connect()`` method to connect to MongoDB by passing the database URL and options which are passed to the MongoDB driver.
+- Create a connection to the database.
+- Use the ``mongoose.connect()`` method to connect to MongoDB by passing the database URL and options which are passed to the MongoDB driver.

-Include ``useNewUrlParser`` and ``useUnifiedTopology`` to avoid deprecation warnings that are printed by mongoose.connect() by default.
+- Include ``useNewUrlParser`` and ``useUnifiedTopology`` to avoid deprecation warnings that are printed by mongoose.connect() by default.

 Setting  useNewUrlParser to true and useUnifiedTopologyto true prevents the warnings resulting from deprecation in the MongoDB driver.Learn more about other deprecation warnings [here](https://mongoosejs.com/docs/5.x/docs/deprecations.html).